 Work a desk job?
 Me too.
 An unfortunate side effect for me has been developing a nasty habit of unhealthy snacking.
 My relationship with the vending machine has grown a little too close, while my relationship with fruits and vegetables has begun to suffer.
 Snacking isn't inherently bad – it simply depends on what you snack on and how much you eat.
-If your between-meal snacking is adding more calories than you need or you simply need some healthier snack ideas for work/school, try the following tips to keep it in check.
+If your between-meal snacking is adding more calories than you need or you simply need some healthier snacking ideas for work/school, try the following tips to keep it in check.

 1. Reach for fruit and vegetables, when possible

 Notice I say "when possible."
 We've all had times when the thought of eating another carrot stick is sickening.
 That's okay, but when looking for a snack try

 , these snacks are packed with vitamins, low on calories, and guilt-free.
 A few of my current favorites include celery sticks, apple/orange slices, baby carrots, berries of any sort